Biodiversity Pathways

 Mobilizing biodiversity data to inform better decision-making.

-Biodiversity PathwaysWildlife Science Centre
+Wildlife Science Centre

 The Wildlife Science Centre works collaboratively to deliver timely, rigorous science to decision makers.

 The team conducts primary and applied research, facilitates knowledge gathering and synthesis, and develops management plans and study designs through working with Indigenous communities, industry, academics, and government.
-Our aim is to understand the drivers of change for wildlife populations; track changes in their habitats; and disentangle the complex relationships between species, disturbances, and climate.
+Their aim is to understand the drivers of change for wildlife populations; track changes in their habitats; and disentangle the complex relationships between species, disturbances, and climate.

 SENSR

 Services for Environmental Sensor Research (SENSR) delivers cutting-edge, custom environmental sensor services to the broader scientific community.
+They work with wildlife cameras and autonomous recording units (ARUs) for vocalizing species such as birds and bats.

 Human Footprint Monitoring in British Columbia